-Time is flying, and the oldest Gen Zs, who are now between 21 and 22 years of age, are graduating from university.
-They have thus been in the workforce for five years.
+Time is flying, and the oldest Gen Zs, who are now between 22 and 23 years of age.
 Feeling old yet?

 The problem is, nearly everyone groups them with Millennials in one huge category called “young people.”

 In reality, Millennials and Gen Zs are quite different.

 The Millennial generation, or Generation Y, includes those born between 1982 and 2000.
 The oldest Millennials are now forty.
 Their generation witnessed the tech explosion, which included the commercialization of the internet and mobile phone, the introduction of the laptop, the iPhone and the iPod, and the early launch of social media platforms, such as Facebook and MySpace.

 Generation Z includes those born between 2001 and 2019.
 The oldest ones have now graduated university.
 People of this generation were not alive prior to the explosion of the internet or social media, and their upbringing is defined by world division, social unrest, a global pandemic, the market crashing…and a lot of TikTok.

 The evidently different backdrops in which these two generations grew up have contributed greatly to the clear distinction between them.